engl5674/engl5674s18/_schedule/schedule.md

           readings: [
             'As needed: artifacts, fieldwork, etc.', 'TBA' ]
           assign: [
-            'At least 2 fieldnotes + at least 1-2 memos.', 'TBA' ]
+            'At least 2 fieldnotes + at least 1-2 memos OR 3-4 memos.', 'TBA' ]
           other: [ 'I will consider ways for us to take advantage of this special opportunity.
 Perhaps we can ask Mucklebauer how he develops his own research problems and agendas.' ]
       thu:
         - date: 2018-04-19
           desc: 'Learning from AE examples: On writing up your work'
           readings: [ 'As needed: artifacts, fieldwork, etc.' ]
-          assign: [ 'At least 2 fieldnotes + at least 1-2 memos.', 'TBA' ]
+          assign: [ 'At least 2 fieldnotes + at least 1-2 memos OR 3-4 memos.', 'TBA' ]

     - num: 15
       wkh: 'Writing It Up!
 Draft Workshops'